Application & Admission

 Applicants have to register in the form of a Basis Account in CampusOnline.

-After registration, the required documents can be uploaded via the link Bewerbung / Application.
+After registration, the required documents can be uploaded in CampusOnline via the link Bewerbung / Application.

-The documents can be submitted by 15 September (for the following winter term) or 15 March (for the following summer term) due to some reason beyond the applicant's control, in order to obtain final admission to the master's programme Biofabrication.
+The final Bachelor degree document can be submitted by 15 September (for the following winter term) or 15 March (for the following summer term) due to some reason beyond the applicant's control, in order to obtain final admission to the master's programme Biofabrication.